-One potentially simple method for an executive to include expenditures that might otherwise raise suspicion is to have their assistants make the purchase using a company issued Purchasing Card.
+One potentially simple method for an executive to include expenditures that might otherwise raise suspicion is to have their assistants make the purchase using a company-issued Purchasing Card.
 Interestingly, the majority of companies, at 58%, have the Purchasing Card transactions reviewed by the direct manager; and in other words, by the Executive who might be requesting a purchase be made where an additional level of review may be appropriate.
-At 16% of the companies another person is responsible for the review, and 5% have the review performed by someone in Procurement.
+In 16% of the companies, another person is responsible for the review, and 5% have the review performed by someone in Procurement.
 Here are the details:

 Here are a few of the poll comments from Peeriosity members:

 - C-Suite approved by CEO.
-CEO expenses approved by Chairman of BOD.
+CEO expenses are approved by the Chairman of BOD.

 - Our Controller approves expense reports for all CEO directs (i.e. leadership team), except for CFO, which is approved by the CEO.